gram-data/pattern-lisp/examples/README.md

 Demonstrates recursive function definition and function calls.
 Defines a factorial function and computes `(factorial 5)`.

+**⚠️ Known Limitation**: This example currently fails because recursive definitions are not yet supported in the current implementation.
+The `define` form evaluates the value expression before adding the name to the environment, so recursive references aren't available.
+This is a known limitation that will be addressed in a future update.

 ### `lists.plisp`

 Demonstrates working with quoted lists.
 Defines list values and shows how to reference them.